Eryops1/cooccurrences/README.md

-# Large-scale avian co-occurrence stability over time
+# Large-scale bird co-occurrence stability over time
-This repository contains the R-code and processed data for data processing and analysis and figures in our manuscript _Large-scale avian co-occurrence stability over time_.
+This repository contains the R-code and processed data for data processing and analysis and figures in our manuscript _Large-scale bird co-occurrence stability over time_.

 ## Abstract (shortened)